Rescue Your Old Recordings

 Even when the tape has started to degrade, ‘uncorrectable’ dropouts during playback are often temporary in nature, caused by dust and debris momentarily blocking the play head.
 Hence, even if clicks are encountered on playback, a second pass will frequently give clicks in different places and careful editing around the glitches (with single-sample precision) can also result in a perfect clone, though clearly this is somewhat time consuming and it is far better to clone the tape while still in perfect condition.

-Please note that this error reporting cannot reveal all such errors on a copy of a faulty DAT tape.
-The original recording should always be used where possible for the transfer to WAV.
+Please note that this error reporting cannot reveal glitches on a copy tape where glitches occurred during the copying.
+Therefore, original recording should always be used where possible for the transfer to WAV.

 F1 Beta Stereo (Digital on Betamax Cassette)